 Exporting fresh avocados to Europe

-Imports of fresh avocados to the European market have increased from 186,000 tonnes in 2011 to 343,000 tonnes in 2015.
-This upward trend is driven by consumer demand for convenience and health food.
-It creates opportunities for new producers and exporters, especially for the Hass avocado variety.
-The best opportunities are in large consumer markets such as France, Germany, Spain and the UK, which are often supplied through the Netherlands.
+Imports of fresh avocados to the European market have doubled from 2012 to 2016.
+This upward trend is driven by the consumer demand for ready-to-eat and healthy food.
+It creates opportunities for producers and exporters, especially for the Hass avocado variety, although competition is increasing.
+The best opportunities are on large consumer markets such as France, Germany, Spain and the UK, which are often supplied through the Netherlands.

 Contents of this page